The Science of Strength Training: What Really Works

 - Train each muscle group 2-3 times per week

-- Use varied rep ranges (1–5 for strength, 6–12 for hypertrophy, 12+ for endurance)
+- Utilize a variety of rep ranges (1-5 for strength, 6-12 for hypertrophy, 12+ for endurance)

-- Progressively increase training load over time
+- Progressively increase training demands over time